-Delegates are required to attend all five days of the SMSTS training in order to be awarded the qualification.
-During the SMSTS attendees will need to show understanding of the main elements and pass the core exercises.
-At the end of the training there is a final examination, passing the exam will qualify the individual for the CITB certificate in construction site management which is then valid for five years.
+You are required to attend all five days of the course.
+You will need to show understanding of the main elements and pass the core exercises to prove your competence.
+At the end there is a final examination.
+If you pass the exam you will qualify for the CITB Site Management Safety Training Scheme certificate.
+Your SMSTS certificate will then be valid for five years.

 Assessment is continuous throughout the SMSTS via individual and group exercises.
-Testing of the knowledge learned during the five days is in the form of a multiple choice CITB examination paper consisting of 25 questions.
-5 of the questions will be safety critical and will require a short written answer.
+Testing of the knowledge learned is in the form of a multiple choice CITB examination paper consisting of twenty five questions.
+Five of the questions will be safety critical and will require a short written answer.

-Safety critical questions are worth 1-3 points each and multiple choice questions are worth 1 point each.
-To pass the SMSTS course successfully delegates will be required to answer all of the safety critical questions correctly.
-The pass the exam a score of 80% (28 out of 35) will be required.
+Safety critical questions are worth one to three points each and multiple choice questions are worth one point each.
+You are required to answer all of the safety critical questions correctly.
+To pass the exam you will need to achieve a score of eighty percent (twenty eight out of thirty five).

-It must be stressed to all SMSTS course attendees the need to attend all sessions since without full attendance the examining body will not award the CITB certificate.
+It must be stressed that you need to attend all sessions.
+Without full attendance the examining body will not award the certificate.

-Photographic I.D. is required for all delegates.
-Written parental consent is required for all delegates under 18 years of age.
-Failure to provide this on the first day of the SMSTS course is likely to result in the delegate not being allowed to attend or complete the training.
-All delegates must have a good understanding of written & spoken English.
-[Please note that translators are not permitted to attend].
+Photographic I.D. is required.
+Written parental consent is required for all delegates under eighteen years of age.
+Failure to provide this on the first day of the course is likely to result in not being allowed to attend.
+You must have a good understanding of written and spoken English.
+(Please note that translators are not permitted to attend).

-Dependent on the accredited CITB training provider, delegates are given the option of taking away training materials in the following formats
+All CITB Site Safety Plus courses advertised on our website include access to Construction Site Skills publications.
+Dependent on the accredited CITB training provider, you will be given the option of taking away training materials in the following formats:

 - hard copy workbooks